DFE-Digital/find-a-tuition-partner/README.md

 ### Docker Compose

 It is also possible to test the full stack from within docker using docker compose.
 This method supports easy setup and teardown of the database and can be a good way to test database migrations and updated data.
-This is also how the PR builds are tested for rapid feeback.
-The following commands will run all unit tests, start the stack, run the migrations, import the data and run the end to end tests
+The following commands will run all unit tests, start the stack, run the migrations, import the data and run the end to end tests.

+Note the key file and ids that need replacing in the following command can be found in the [Google Cloud Service Account Key file](#google-cloud-service-account-key-file) section.

 ```
 dotnet test
 docker compose up --build -d
-docker compose run -e DataEncryption:Key=<DATA_ENCRYPTION_KEY> web ./UI import
+docker compose run -v <PATH_TO_SERVICE_ACCOUNT_KEY_FILE>:/app/credentials.json -e GoogleDrive:SharedDriveId=<ID> -e GoogleDrive:TuitionPartnerDataFolderId=<ID> -e GoogleDrive:TuitionPartnerLogosFolderId=<ID> web ./UI import
 cd UI
 npx cypress run --config baseUrl=http://localhost:8080/
 cd ..